Whanganui

 Jerusalem to Pipiriki: 2.5 hrs, 10.5 km

 Pipiriki is where you need to catch your jetboat to Mangapurua Landing (the Bridge to Nowhere is a short walk from here and is what most jetboat tours advertise).
 There is a public shelter at Pipiriki with cold water and toilets.
-There is a very minimal café and shop at the camp ground.
+There is also a very minimal café and shop at the campground.
 You need to be at Pipiriki by 10am for the jetboat.

 • Bridge to Nowhere Lodge and Tours – they also operate jetboats from Pipiriki to the Bridge to Nowhere, departing 10.30 daily.
-Their lodge is on the other side of the river and requires a jetboat trip to get there.
+Their lodge is on the other side of the river and requires a jetboat or canoe trip to get there.
+They have a campground and cabins near the lodge.
 0800 480 308 or 06 385 4622.

 • Canoe Safaris – They run all-inclusive guided canoe trips ranging from two to five days, but you can also hire a canoe off them and do it on your own.
 They are based in Ohakune and have accommodation there for the start of your trip.
 0800 272 3353, 06 385 9237.